Jan16hcm/Learning_Website/README.md

-This is personal project for learning Website & Application
+This is a personal project for learning website and application development.